umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 # Configuring Azure Key Vault

-From a security perspective, it's always a good solution to store your application secrets (such as a connection string and others keys) in Azure Key Vault.
-This article tells you how to configure your application so that it's ready to use a Key Vault.
+From a security perspective, storing your application secrets in Azure Key Vault is always a good solution.
+This could be a connection string or other keys.

+This article tells you how to configure your application so it is ready to use a Key Vault.

 Depending on your hosting situation there are a few approaches to incorporating Azure Key Vault into your application.